Green-Software-Foundation/if-plugins/src/lib/cloud-metadata/README.md

 IF implements this plugin using data from Cloud Carbon Footprint.
 This allows determination of cpu for type of instance in a cloud and can be invoked as part of a plugin pipeline defined in a `manifest`.

-Cloud Instance Metadata currently implements only for 'AWS'.
+Cloud Metadata currently implements only for 'AWS' and 'Azure'.

 ## Usage